yeoenggu/test_order/README.md

     but when I tried it with foreman ... request never come back.  connection establish.  but took very long to process ..
 - charging the user

+- store specific jquery selector
+  - to select the variant

 # notes